Payment Processor

 What to Watch For

 - Effective rate creep.
-Calculate your effective rate monthly (total fees / total volume).
-If it rises without explanation, your processor may have changed pricing or you're getting more downgrades.
-Anything above 3.0% on card-not-present deserves investigation.
+Work out total fees divided by total volume every month.
+If it climbs with no explanation, either your pricing changed or you're taking more downgrades.
+Anything above 3.0% card-not-present is worth a look.

 - Reserve holds.
-Some processors hold a percentage of your sales as a reserve, especially for new or high-risk accounts.
-Understand the terms before you sign up.
-A 10% rolling reserve on a $50K month means $5,000 of your money is locked up.
+Some processors hold back a slice of your sales, especially on new or high-risk accounts.
+Read the terms before you sign, because you won't renegotiate them later.
+A 10% rolling reserve on a $50K month locks up $5,000 of your money.

 - Termination clauses.
-Know what can get your account shut down.
-Common triggers: chargeback ratio over 1%, sudden volume spikes, selling prohibited products.
-Getting terminated can land you on the MATCH list, which makes it very hard to get a new merchant account for 5 years.
+Know what gets your account shut off.
+Usual triggers: chargeback ratio over 1%, sudden volume spikes, prohibited products.
+Termination can land you on the MATCH list.
+That entry sits for five years and makes a new merchant account very hard to get.

 - Payout delays.
-Standard is 2 business days for most processors.
-If you're seeing 7+ days consistently, something is wrong.
+Two business days is standard for most processors.
+Seeing 7+ days consistently?
+Something's wrong.
 Ask your processor why.

 - Support quality.
-When your payments go down at 8pm on a Friday, can you reach a human?
-Test this before you need it.
+Your payments go down at 8pm on a Friday.
+Can you reach a human?
+Test that before you need it.

 Common Mistakes

-- Choosing based on rate alone.
-The cheapest processor with terrible support or account stability issues will cost you more in the long run.
-A $25/month savings means nothing if they freeze your account for two weeks.
+- Choosing on rate alone.
+The cheapest processor with bad support won't stay cheap.
+Saving $25 a month means nothing if they freeze your account for two weeks.

 - Not reading the contract.
 Early termination fees, minimum monthly fees, PCI non-compliance fees, batch fees, statement fees.
-Read the fine print or ask your processor to walk through every line item.
+Read the fine print, or make your processor walk you through every line.

 - No backup processor.
-If your single processor freezes your account or goes down, your business stops taking payments.
-At $100K+/month, having a secondary processor is worth the setup cost.
+Your one processor freezes or goes down, and you're not taking payments.
+At $100K+/month, a second processor is worth the setup cost.

 See Also